Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • You might be full of excitement or joy one moment, followed by feelings of devastation or sadness the next.

-• You might have unpredictable moments of laughing or crying—emotional expressions that have nothing to do with what you’re feeling or what’s happening around you.
+• You might have unpredictable moments of laughing or crying.
+These emotional expressions may have nothing to do with what you’re feeling or what’s happening around you.

 • You might exhibit childlike or aggressive behaviors after a brain injury, potentially having emotional outbursts or feelings of impulsiveness.